emaduddin678/web-lab/README.md

 </html>
 ```

-**✅ Experiment No:** 3
+**✅ Problem No:** 3

-**Experiment Name:** Design a simple website using CSS containing formatted text, forms, tables and link styles.
+**Problem Name:** Design a simple website using CSS containing formatted text, forms, tables and link styles.
 (Must use three ways of inserting CSS external, internal and inline style).

 **Source Code:**